ryanreilly/phase_4_project/README.md

 |macro avg| 0.58| 0.54| 0.55| 2565|
 |weighted avg| 0.67| 0.68| 0.67| 2565|

-While our accuracy dipped from 0.69 in our baseline model to 0.68 in our tuned model, we did see a significant increase in our recall score.
-Our recall score increased from 0.16 to 0.28, an increase of 75%.
+While our accuracy dipped from .69 in our baseline model to .68 in our tuned model, we did see a significant increase in our f-1 score.
+Our f-1 score increased from .26 to .33, an increase of 27%.
 This was the result of employing SMOTE, our resampling technique to create more observations of the negative class.

 ### Feature importance